polarfire-soc/polarfire-soc-documentation/boards/mpfs-icicle-kit-es/updating-icicle-kit/updating-icicle-kit-design-and-linux.md

 <a name="Linux-asset"></a>
 ###  Linux image
-A minimal Linux image is provided as an asset with the Meta PoalrFire SoC Yocto BSP [releases](https://github.com/polarfire-soc/meta-polarfire-soc-yocto-bsp/releases).
+A minimal Linux image is provided as an asset with the Meta PolarFire SoC Yocto BSP [releases](https://github.com/polarfire-soc/meta-polarfire-soc-yocto-bsp/releases).
 This image can be programmed to eMMC or an SD card.
 The .wic.gz file in the release assets should be downloaded to program into storage using the steps outlined in the [Programming the Linux Image](#Programming-Linux-Image) section.

 ## Jumper Settings
 The Icicle Kit jumper settings required to boot Linux are as follows: